-This swim is a fundraiser focused on food security, helping to support and raise awareness about the mission of Open Table MDI.
+Round the Rock was a fundraiser focused on food security, helping to support and raise awareness about the mission of Open Table MDI.
 In partnership with several other island organizations, Open Table MDI was recently awarded a $50,000 grant to help greatly expand our programming.
-Puranjot hopes to match this funding before, during, and after her swim.
+Your amazing love and support helped to match this funding before, during, and after her swim.
+Thank you!

 Are you just learning about the sport of unassisted solo marathon swimming (ultra-swimming) or want to help support Puranjot’s journey?
 Read more below!

 What is a Marathon Swim?

 The Spirit of Marathon Swimming – Marathon swimmers embrace the challenge of crossing wild, open bodies of water with minimal assistance beyond their own physical strength and mental fortitude.
 There are ways to make the sport easier, but marathon swimmers consciously eschew them.